pathiva

 Step 3: Consider Superscoring

 Many top colleges superscore the SAT — meaning they take your highest section score from each test date and combine them into a composite.
-If you scored 680 on Reading/Writing today but 760 on Math, and your previous attempt was 720 R/W and 690 Math, your superscore would be 720 + 760 = 1480 — even if neither single sitting totaled that.

 Check each college’s policy on superscoring before deciding whether a full retake is worth it.
 Sometimes you only need to improve one section, not both.